-I will publish a batch just for starting a VM on Windows via vagrant
+I will publish a batch file just to launch a VM on Windows via vagrant

 Hello.

-Our company does a lot of contract development, and the operating environment varies from project to project, so we often create a VM for each project and share the development environment.
+In our company, where we do a lot of contract development, the operating environment varies from project to project, so we often create a VM for each project and share it.

-When it comes to command line batches like this, you might think that Linux shell prompts like Bash are the most popular, but Windows also has this function.
+When it comes to these kinds of command-line batch scripts, Linux shell prompts like Bash are probably the best, but Windows also has this kind of functionality.

 A mouse is a given on Windows machines, so it's not surprising that some people don't know about it

-the content isn't worth dragging out, so please take a look at my humble batch file.
+the content isn't really worth dragging out, so please take a look at this simple batch file.

 @echo off rem CentOS 6.6 x86_64 pushd c:\vms\hogehoge vagrant up exit